-DEPARTMENTAL ADVISORY: ENGL 015 or eligibility for ENGL 101 or ENGL 101H as determined by the SBVC assessment process LECTURE: 3 contact hours per week.
+DEPARTMENTAL ADVISORY: ENGL 015 or eligibility for ENGL 101 or ENGL 101H as determined by the SBVC assessment process.

 This introductory course in world politics (international relations) surveys the principal actors, issues and processes involved in international relations.
 It includes paradigms and approaches in the study of world politics; foreign policy; issues of war and peace; international organizations; international law; globalization; international political economy, including global financial and trade institutions; human rights; and the global environment with respect to sustainable development.
 This course is intended for students in the Honors Program but is open to all students who desire more challenging course work.